 Protein energy balls are my absolutely number one favourite.
 If you’re new to being vegan, you may like to check out our article on vegan faq.

-If you like this recipe don’t forget to share and like!
-I don’t have a sweet tooth, but these have me addicted!
+I don’t normally have a sweet tooth, but these have me addicted!